 7-Day Refund (not publicized, but available)

-Simplicity means a lack of advanced options
+Simplicity means a lack of advanced options;

-The Private Internet Access Desktop Application
+Private Internet Access Desktop Application

 As with most VPNs, it is entirely possible to use the Private Internet Access servers in an open source program like OpenVPN but since they offer their own simple downloadable application the easiest option is to use it.

-When I want to connect I just click on the icon in my tray and find the region whose servers I want to use.
+When I want to connect, I just click on the icon in my tray and find the region whose servers I want to use.
 The icon turns different shades of black to tell me whether or not I’m connected.

 Private Internet Access on Mobile Devices

-Private Internet Access Payments
+Security?
+Private Internet Access Review

-Final Thoughts | Private Internet Access
+Final Thoughts | Private Internet Access Review

-As you can see in this Private Internet Access review, I’ve spent quite a bit of time using this VPN and quickly came to realize why it’s such a popular VPN.
+As you can see in this Private Internet Access review, I’ve spent quite a bit of time using this VPN and although it’s a good VPN, I still prefer others like ExpressVPN or VyprVPN.
 It offers everything you want at a price that is pretty much impossible to beat (as low as $3.33/mo when you go for the annual plan)

-Give them a try.
-You’ll be up-and-running in less than 10 minutes (watch the video above for detailed instructions on how) and if you don’t like the service, they offer a 7-day refund if you just email them and tell them you weren’t satisfied.
+The entire installation process only takes no more than 10 minutes (watch the video above for detailed instructions on how) and if you don’t like the service, they offer a 7-day refund if you just email them and tell them you weren’t satisfied.